 You need the following essential oils:

 Mix the oils in the aloe vera gel.
 Apply to irritated areas.

 Internally, the chemical compounds found in the herb are found to have antioxidant and anticancer actions in the body.

 The juice can be given to dogs as a general tonic (up to 1 tablespoon per 10 pounds of body weight).
 It can also be used to detoxify the body and many dog parents also add the juice to their dogs' drinking water to prevent cancer, or as a complementary cancer "remedy".

-However, if you do decide to give this herb to your dog internally, be sure to look for a product that uses organically grown aloe vera (like this one).
+However, if you do decide to give this herb to your dog internally, be sure to look for a product that uses organically grown aloe vera.
 Also, make sure that the product is free of artificial colors and flavors, as well as other questionable ingredients such as sugar, corn syrup, etc. Also, stay away from products that are "whole leaf" preparations, which contain the outer rind, which is laxative.References